kareman/nottoobadsoftware.com/_posts/2009-03-20-mysettings-a-settings-api-for-the-iphone.markdown

 <em>Update: Unfortunately I am not able to do any more development on this or any other projects.
 I am hoping that someone else will take over the project and update it.</em>

 A lot of iPhone apps have their own settings views similar to the ones in the Settings App on the iPhone home screen.
 But to my surprise I couldn't find any general API for it.
-So I made my own and published it [here](http://bitbucket.org/karemorstol/mysettings).
+So I [made my own](http://bitbucket.org/karemorstol/mysettings).
 It uses a plist configuration file like the one used by the Settings App, with some added options (and some removed ones, but they will hopefully be implemented in the near future).

 <!-- more -->